Corinne-Coding/To-do-List-express-API/README.md

 This backend project is deployed on [Heroku](https://www.heroku.com/).

-If you want to take a look on the frontend project (React), follow this link : [To-do-List React app](https://github.com/Corinne-Coding/To-Do-List-React-APP)
+If you want to take a look on the frontend project made with **React**, follow this link : [To-do-List React app](https://github.com/Corinne-Coding/To-Do-List-React-APP)

 <br />